practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 (legacy article for a MUCH longer example)

-### Treat all code without adequate testing as legacy code
+### 2) Treat all code without adequate testing as legacy code

 Historically, we've defined legacy code as code that was written long before our time, without any consideration for our current needs.
 However, any code without adequate test coverage can also be considered legacy code[^1], because it often has many of the same characteristics that make outdated systems difficult to work with.

 The lifecycle of an open source project is effectively infinite and the scope of its problem domain is often left open-ended, and that means that most maintainers see their fair share of both antiquated and poorly tested code.
 Knowing how to work skillfully with legacy code in a project and can go a long way towards raising overall quality and maintainability.

 The most direct way to guard against the negative impacts of legacy code is to keep growing and maintaining your project's automated test suite so that it constantly reflects your current understanding of the problem domain you are working in, along with any formal assumptions you have about how your code is meant to be used.
-These goals cannot be met by simply having good code coverage and keeping the build green in CI, although that may be a good place to start if you aren't already at that level with your testing setup.
+These goals cannot be met solely by having good code coverage and keeping the build green in CI, but that may be a good place to start if you aren't already at that level with your testing setup.

-The important thing to note is that even when full test coverage exists, it is often only a sign that “all the code gets run by the test suite”, and it’s not an indicator of how clear or well-defined the tests themselves are.
-In the experimental phases of a project, sometimes writing only very loose tests can be a good idea.
-But if you do not go back to refine these tests later when you want to stabilize your codebase, underspecification tends to lead to undefined behaviors that turn into bugs as soon as an incorrect assumption is made about them.

-Rigorous testing becomes increasingly important as a project matures, because by then more people and projects will expect your code to be stable.
-With the right kind of attention to detail, your test suite can be a very powerful tool for setting expectations about how the features of your project are meant to behave, and you will also catch more accidental behavior changes before they leak out into released software.

-The better your test suite is, the safer it will be for you to accept the help of strangers who may not have any plans to stick around for the long haul.
-It will also make contributors happy, because they will be able to experiment with making changes to your codebase without fear of accidentally breaking some unrelated feature.

-Because you can't assume that everyone working on your project will practice rigorous TDD and constantly check their assumptions about the intent behind each minor feature's implementation, most of the verification and further cultivation of your test suite will happen at code review time.
-Here are some guidelines that can be helpful when considering new change requests, no matter what state your project is currently in:
+The best place to look for opportunities to improve the quality of your test suite is whenever some new feature or fix is about to be merged.
+In particular, the following guidelines  can be helpful when considering new change requests:

 * When reviewing a pull request, check to make sure that new behavior has tests, and that they are written precisely enough that you will understand them several months from now.
 If anything is unclear, discuss it with the submitter and then add additional specs to cover the assumptions.